 Charlie tried to use one but found it was so fiddly to get any cash out of it that everyone started staring at him as he rummaged around in his shorts.
-Do yourself a favour and use a simple wallet or purse like you would at home to keep paying for stuff discreet and hassle free.
+Do yourself a favour and use a simple wallet or purse as you would at home to keep paying for stuff discreet and hassle-free.
 You’ll look a little more normal!

 Equally, use caution at ATMs as you would anywhere at home.
 If there’s a lot of people hanging around very close by maybe use the next one you find.

 If you have just withdrawn lots of cash divide it upon your person or in your pack.
 That way if your wallet is lost or stolen you’ve not lost it all.